Therapy in the Natural Environment

 You do not need to be 'super fit' or even particularly outdoors-orientated to benefit from this setting for your therapy.

 If you are interested in outdoor therapy I will usually have brief conversation with you on the phone first, this will also be to discuss the practicalities of working outdoors and to hear more about what is going on for you and what you need help with.
 If it seems like this way of working would be suitable for you, then we will agree a time for an initial assessment session outdoors at my outdoor therapy space.
 This will be an opportunity for you to meet me, meet the 'place' where I work and to talk in greater detail about what brings you to therapy and what you hope to gain from it.
 It will also give you a better sense of what therapy outdoors with me may offer you.
-If we are both happy at this point we will then agree on further times to meet and discuss the therapeutic contract.
+If we are both happy at this point we will then agree on further times to meet for either individual or group therapy.